ManonLef/ManonLef/README.md

 - [Binary Search Tree](https://github.com/ManonLef/bst): I'm sharing this one instead of my Knights Travails for I feel like the BST exercise was the most elaborate of the Computer Science projects to figure out.
 - [BattleShip](https://github.com/ManonLef/battleship): A project that starts out with writing tests in Jest

-## Currently Working on

-Company code, which explains my diminished GH activity.
-If you see me active here, I'm probably maintaining for The Odin Project or playing with code for getting more comfortable in my current stack.

 ## Tools I Have Been Using So Far